What is Vite? What is a build tool? Steps to build a React x TypeScript environment on Docker

 What is a build tool?

-Build tools are what solves these problems.
+Build tools are the solution to these problems

 Differences from other build tools